How to Sue eBay in Small Claims Court

 The Process of Suing eBay in a Small Claims Court

-After having taken the above precautions and noticing that you have been treated unfairly by eBay, you’re well within your rights to sue them in small claims court.
+After having taken the above precautions and noticing that you have been treated unfairly by eBay, you’re well within your rights to .
 These are the steps the process would typically take:

 - File a dispute with eBay’s customer support.
 Using their resolution center, the first step is to make eBay aware of your grievance.
 This will give the company’s customer service a chance to provide a resolution for the problem.